 The Certificate in Catholic School Leadership is a graduate-level certificate that provides the theoretical knowledge and practical skills needed to form effective leaders of Catholic schools.
 Through its integration of the foundational realities of the Catholic faith and the competencies to run complex, non-profit institutions in the twenty-first century, the certificate program prepares individuals to be inspirational leaders in schools tasked with the formation and education of the next generation of faithful disciples.

 The Certificate in Catholic School Leadership consists of a 14-month program of study that spans two consecutive summers and the intervening school year.
-Summer courses (two per summer) are delivered in a traditional format, utilizing in-person instruction within a classroom context over a two-week session in June and another in two-week session in July.
+Summer courses (two per summer) are delivered in a traditional format, utilizing in-person instruction within a classroom context over a two-week session in June.
 Courses during the academic year (one each in the fall and spring semesters) are delivered online, and accompanied by a supervised mentoring experience to develop and improve the leadership skills of current and future Catholic school leaders.